Study Code of Practice and Student Code of Conduct

 - Summative assessment: designed to monitor student progress in relation to the final examinations in each subject.

-- Summative IB internal assessment grades, moderated by an external IB examiner, given in each subject once throughout the course, upon completion of the internal assessment paper.
+- Summative IB internal assessment grades given in each subject upon completion of the internal assessment paper.
+These assessments are internally moderated and, upon submission, externally moderated by the IB.

 - Holistic assessment that focuses on student reflection and self-efficacy.